tony-aw/squarebrackets/README.md

 the following:

-1)  The `[` and `[<-` operators use different rule-sets for different data.frame-like types (data.frames, tibbles, data.tables, tibbles,
+1)  The `[` and `[<-` operators use different rule-sets for different data.frame-like types (data.frames, tibbles, data.tables,
-    etc.).
+    tidytables, etc.).
 The ‘squarebrackets’ methods use the same rule-sets for the different data.frame-like types.
 2)  Performing dimensional subset operations on an array using `[` and `[<-`, requires a-priori knowledge of the number of dimensions the array has.
 The ‘squarebrackets’ methods work on any arbitrary